ebyass/sei-project-03/README.md

 ![trello](images/12.png)

-Day 2 we started building the backend, creating the models, controllers and then routes, all in NodeJS.
+Day 2 we started building the backend, creating the models, controllers and then routes all in NodeJS.
 Once the api routes had been made, we then tested them by making api requests with Insomnia.
+This was a great way to check everything was working correctly and would become a great sanity check for us when hooking up the front-end to the back-end.

 Day 4 we were happy with our tests for the functionality of the backend and could start on the frontend with ReactJS.
 We created the different components needed for each page and a router was set up in the app.js file.
+I focused on all the relationship functionality between users whilst another team mate concentrated on the process of raising an expense.
+This meant raising an expense with another user, which had to check if they were friends, if a friend request had already been sent and if that request was still pending.

 Day 7 we had reached MVP and could begin styling using the Bulma framework.
+We wanted to create a simple and professional looking site so kept colour to a minimum and clear easy to use forms for register, login and create expense.

 Work was carried out in branches for each feature.
 These were then merged with the Development branch.
 Any merge conflicts were fixed as a group.
 Features were tested on the Development branch before being merged with the Master branch.